MicrosoftDocs/Devices-docs/surface/manage-surface-driver-and-firmware-updates.md

 ## Supported devices

-Downloadable .msi files are available for Surface Pro 2 and later devices (except Surface Pro X which runs Windows 10 on ARM).
+Downloadable .msi files are available for Surface Pro 2 and later devices (except Surface Pro X, which runs Windows 10 on ARM processor).

 ## Managing firmware with DFCI

 By having Device Firmware Configuration Interface (DFCI) profiles [built into Intune](/intune/configuration/device-firmware-configuration-interface-windows), Surface UEFI management extends the modern management stack down to the UEFI hardware level.
 DFCI supports zero-touch provisioning, eliminates BIOS passwords, provides control of security settings (including startup options and built-in peripherals), and lays the groundwork for advanced security scenarios in the future.
-For more information, see the following:
+For more information, see the following resources:

 - [Manage DFCI on Surface devices](surface-manage-dfci-guide.md)
 - [Ignite 2019: Announcing remote management of Surface UEFI settings from Intune](https://techcommunity.microsoft.com/t5/Surface-IT-Pro-Blog/Ignite-2019-Announcing-remote-management-of-Surface-UEFI/ba-p/978333).